readium/swift-toolkit/docs/Migration Guide.md

 Custom `Resource` implementations should also cooperate with task cancellation in `stream()`: check `Task.isCancelled` between chunks – at minimum when entering the method – and fail with `ReadError.cancelled`.

+#### Async APIs run on the caller's actor

+The toolkit adopts the `NonisolatedNonsendingByDefault` upcoming feature ([SE-0461](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0461-async-function-isolation.md)), which will become the language default.
+Its `async` APIs now run on the calling actor instead of hopping to a background thread, except for CPU-heavy operations (decryption, parsing, search...) which are marked `@concurrent` and stay off your actor.

+You usually don't need to change anything.
+But if you implement a custom `Resource`, `HTTPClient` or search algorithm as a plain class or struct (not an actor), consider annotating CPU-heavy `async` methods with `@concurrent` so they don't block the main actor when called from UI code.

 #### `Weak` requires a `Sendable` type

 The `Weak` smart pointer now requires the wrapped type to be `Sendable`.
 This only affects you if you used `Weak` with your own non-`Sendable` classes.